Mold Removal & Remediation Page

 Mold Removal in Calgary

-Our team can help you with all your mold removal in Calgary.
-We locate the cause of the water infiltration repair, contain and remove the mold contamination.
-This means cutting out building materials, grinding and cleaning the structural materials.
+Our team can help you with all your mold removal and mold remediation in Calgary.
+We locate the cause of the water infiltration, then repair, contain, and remove the mold contamination.
+This means cutting out building materials, grinding, and cleaning the structural materials.

 - We will evaluate the space to determine the cause of the moisture infiltration.

 - If necessary, we will consult and perform Air Quality Testing

 (performed by an independent 3rd party to ensure proper results.)